BEagle1984/silverback/docs/guides/broker/testing.md

   - Shared testing infrastructure (e.g. <xref:Silverback.Testing.IIntegrationSpy> and <xref:Silverback.Testing.ITestingHelper>).
   - This package is referenced by the broker-specific testing packages.

-## Two ways to use the mocked broker
+## Two Ways to Use the Mocked Broker

 There are two supported approaches and they solve different problems: